 While deploying your load balancer as a system job simplifies scheduling and guarantees your load balancer has been deployed to every client in your datacenter, this may result in over-utilization of your cluster resources.
 You may want to consider deploying your load balancer with the service scheduler and using a count with 1+ instances.
 Please note the following:

 Your applications need to use service discovery to discover the load balancer instances in your cluster.

 Configure the group of Nomad clients that are running your load balancer to be part of their own autoscaling group.

 Configure these clients with metadata unique to their purpose.

 Run the load balancer job constraining the deployment to the metadata you have configured on the clients.

-The steps above will ensure that if any nodes dedicated to running your load balancers go down, the necessary infrastructure will be brought back up.
-Additionally, Nomad will make sure the load balancer gets deployed the the correct nodes.
+The preceding steps ensure that if any nodes dedicated to running your load balancers go down, the necessary infrastructure is brought back up.
+Also, Nomad ensures the load balancer gets deployed to the correct nodes.

-Note: you may want to consider configuring something like Dynamic Scaling to automatically scale up the nodes dedicated to your load balancers based on metrics like CPU utilization, etc.
+Note: Consider configuring Dynamic Scaling to automatically scale up the nodes dedicated to your load balancers based on metrics like CPU utilization, etc.